Context-Bounded Model Checking for POWER: Translation

-The for-loop of line 11 performs three sanity checks on the time stamp $\ntst$.
-In line 12, we verify that the event $\event$ is propagated to $\proc$ in the same context as the one in which it is committed.
-This is consistent with the rule ${\tt Com\text{-}Write}$ which requires that when a write event is committed then it is immediately propagated to the committing process.
-In line 14, we verify that if the event $\event$ is propagated to a process $\qproc$ (different from $\proc$), then the propagation takes place in a context later than or equal to the one in which $\event$ is committed.
+The for-loop of line 11 performs three sanity checks on $\ntst$.
+In line 12, we verify that the event $\event$ is propagated to $\proc$ in the same context as the one where it is committed.
+This is consistent with the rule ${\tt ComWrite}$ which requires that when a write event is committed then it is immediately propagated to the committing process.
+In line 14, we verify that if the event $\event$ is propagated to a process $\qproc$ (different from $\proc$), then the propagation takes place in a context later than or equal to the one where $\event$ is committed.
 This is to be consistent with the fact that a write event is propagated to other processes only after it has been committed.
-In line 17, we check that guessed time stamp of the event $\event$ does not cause a violation of the coherence order $\corder$.
-To do that, we consider each process $\qproc\in\procset$ to which $\event$ will be propagated (i.e., $\ntstof\qproc\neq\never$).
-The time stamp of $\event$ should be larger than the time stamp of any other write event $\event'$ on $\xvar$ that has been propagated to $\qproc$ up to the current point (since $\event$ should be larger in the coherence order than $\event'$).
-Notice that by construction the time stamp of the largest such event $\event'$ is currently stored in $\utstof\qproc\xvar{\ntstof\qproc}$.
-Moreover, in line 18, we check that the event is propagated to $\qproc$ in a context in which $\proc$ is active.
+In line 17, we check that guessed timestamp of the event $\event$ does not cause a violation of the coherence order $\corder$.
+To do that, we consider each process $\qproc\in\procset$ to which $\event$ will be propagated (i.e., $\ntstof\qproc\in\contextnum^{\one}$).
+The timestamp of $\event$ should be larger than the timestamp of any other write event $\event'$ on $\xvar$ that has been propagated to $\qproc$ up to the current point (since $\event$ should be larger in coherence order than $\event'$).
+Notice that by construction the timestamp of the largest such event $\event'$ is currently stored in $\utstof\qproc\xvar{\ntstof\qproc}$.
+Moreover, in line 18, we check that the event is propagated to $\qproc$ in the context where $\proc$ is active.
+Line 19 checks that for the case the event is never propagated to $\qproc$ (i.e. $\ntstof\qproc\in\contextnum^{\two}$), $\qproc$ will receive a coherence successor of this event in some context.